meemo/hasher/README.md

 Note: Config files are not implemented.

 ### Logging

 Logging is controlled through the `RUST_LOG` environment variable.
 Run the program like `RUST_LOG=info ./hasher` in order to see the most information about what the program is doing.

+## TODO

+- Implement config files
+- Add outputting hashes to SQL database (instead of JSON files)
+- Optimize hashing, mainly in evening out file IO by reading another buffer while hashing (helps on spinning rust).
+- Make logging controllable through args instead of just env variables

 ## Hashes

+### Implemented

+- CRC32
+- MD5
+- SHA-1
+- SHA-2
+  - SHA-224
+  - SHA-256
+  - SHA-384
+  - SHA-512
+- Blake2b512

+### NOT Implemented

-The following hashes are not implemented however then can be in the future:
+The following hashes are not implemented however then may be in the future:

 - The rest of the BLAKE families
 - SHA-3